seb776/ECSess_core/README.md

 You'll be able to add your own Entities, Components, Systems and Managers.

 ## TODO:
-- Store Components on EntityManager contiguous
+- Store Components on ComponentManager contiguous
-- Fill the repo with the actual c++11 version of the ECS
 - bindTagged
 - bindGrouped
 - advancedTypeSystem
 - Entity::bind(ASystem *)
+- name Entities for better debug output (DEBUG_MODE)
+- choice between static and shared library
 - complete view functions (tree view of type restriction...)
 - Conception for dll/so mistake
+  - Register class on construction on executable side ?